kongware/ftor/README.md

 empty(ys); // true
 empty_(xs); // type error
 ```
+Besides `Adt` there is the `Type` constructor to create ADTs with exactly one value constructor, that is to say without different cases and the need for functional pattern matching.

 # Missing Topics

 - [ ] Explore issues caused by ftor's use of proxies with regard to object identity